Welcome to the Nursing Department

-The mission of the MCC Nursing Program is to promote success through educational excellence and to graduate nurses who are able to provide empathetic, evidence-based nursing care to diverse populations.
+The mission of the Middlesex College Nursing Program is to promote success through educational excellence and to graduate nurses who are able to provide empathetic, evidence-based nursing care to diverse populations.

 Career Coach is our free, online tool that you can use to view career information that is up-to-date and local to our region.

-Click here to find out what you’ll do as a nursing student.
+Find out what you’ll do as a nursing student.
 Learn about program requirements, licensure information, and transfer options.
-Learn more.

 The Nursing program has a limited number of seats.
 Therefore, a selective admissions process is administered based on the specific criteria.

 Read our Program Outcomes and Student Learning Outcomes.

 The nursing program is accredited by the The New Jersey Board of Nursing and Accreditation Commission for Education in Nursing.

 All faculty members have a Master’s Degree in Nursing and bring diversity in academic preparation, educational experiences, cultural background, and clinical expertise to this program.